-Silver Diner Serves Up Old-Fashioned Customer Service with High-Tech Solution
+Silver Diner Cares about Customer Service

 An American institution, the diner is still alive and well today.
 Silver Diner, with 17 locations across Washington, D.C., Maryland and Virginia, carries on the proud tradition with iconic building styles and classic diner fare.
 Yet, Silver Diner also takes a modern twist.
 In addition to employing friendly, attentive servers and healthy food options, the company has turned to technology to help maintain its 110 percent guarantee: “prompt service with a smile, food 100% right, and restaurant sparkling clean.”

 “We take customer service very seriously,” said Jimmy Aguilar, senior network administrator, information technology.
 “All guests are treated like it’s a home away from home.”

 The diner tracks every customer comment closely – good and bad – in a system, and ensures that the general manager for each location follows up on every one in a timely manner.
 With four million guests per year, Silver Diner receives 20-30 comments every day across restaurants.

 Yet before moving to a technology solution, Silver Diner’s traditional approach to customer comments fell short.
 Diner executives were never sure when or if someone followed up on comments.
 Nor did the company have a way to report on trends in customer feedback.
 In response, Silver Diner executives approached the IT department for help.

 Given the workflow nature of processing comments, the IT department realized the company already had an appropriate system in house.
 A few years before, IT had implemented Issuetrak software to manage technology related problems and requests from the 1,500 Silver Diner associates and managers.
 In doing so, IT moved its help desk from mostly phone calls and paper notes to an electronic, workflow-driven approach.

 “Issuetrak had everything we were looking for, looked pretty simple to use, and it fit our budget,” Aguilar said.